dajmcdon/tamara-site/research.md

 aesthetic praxis as neoliberal globalization becomes ascendant.
 Finally, I examined Bolaño’s and Castellanos Moya’s literary rejections of Leftist militant reason and discussed how their novels implicate the Left in the rise of neoliberal globalization.

-* My current book project draws on the work initiated in my dissertation but shifts focus to consider how globalization is being leveraged—even embraced—by Latin American thinkers and artists as a means of critiquing and shaping world relations in the present epoch.
-Specifically, I examine the narrative fiction of Roberto Bolaño, Horacio Castellanos Moya, Valeria Luiselli, and Laury Leite.
-My research posits that these authors exploit the commodity status of their work as part of the global art market as a means of critiquing and destabilizing boundaries between the Global North and South.
-This project dialogues with Critical Race Theory, Migration and Diaspora Studies, and Sound Studies in its examination of Latin American literature in the epoch of post-national globalization.
+* My current book project, _Neoliberal Encounters: Latin American Literature in the Age of Technological Globalization_, studies and sets up a series of “neoliberal encounters” in its examination of 21st-century Mexican and Central American literature—produced both domestically and in the diaspora.
+Encounters are both destructive and generative.
+They may be sites of confrontation, change, synthesis, or revelation.
+They are both temporal and spatial, and occur across distinct genres and media.
+I read the narrative works by Roberto Bolaño, Laury Leite, Laia Jufresa, Horacio Castellanos Moya, Claudia Hernández, and Valeria Luiselli, as sites of such encounters, and I attend to the ways in which politics, economics, ethics, and aesthetics become entangled in the age of neoliberal globalization.

 ## Peer-Reviewed Publications